 Welcome!
 The Undiscovered Country looks to the sunrise and our hopeful future, and is NOT a reference to Shakespeare.
 I’ll post about books, my interests, and my life and work.
 Informatics (my field) is not well understood (see below) but the work is important, and critical to the future success of medicine, healthcare, the lives of patients AND our doctors and staff.
 I’ll write about the successes, setbacks, little victories, and bruises we get along the way.
+My posts are MY OPINION and do not necessarily represent the view of UCHealth.

 This BLOG is for you if..